infinum/eightshift-frontend-libs/readme/packages.md

 * promisify-child-process - Async child process library used in project setup.
 * raw-loader - Webpack loader used for files.
 * rc-slider - React slider component used in our components.
+* rc-tooltip - React tooltip component used in our components.
 * react-html-parser - Utility for converting HTML strings into React components.
 * react-select - Select component for React.
-* react-sortable-hoc - Sortable component for React.
 * regenerator-runtime - Used for Core-js polyfill.
 * sass - A pure JavaScript implementation of Sass
 * sass-loader - Webpack loader used for sass.